rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/Logging.md

 ```

 Configure the Serilog ang Logger Configuration at [Program.cs](../PaymentService/Program.cs)
- - The configuration enriches the log information to load data from `LogContext, MachineName, EnvironmentName, ExceptionDetails`.
+ - The configuration enriches the log information to have information of `LogContext, MachineName, EnvironmentName, ExceptionDetails`.
  - We remove the unnecessary properties from being logged using `SerilogPropertiesEnricher` class.
  - The log outputs are configured to following streams.
-    - Console - which will write data to console window.
+    - Console - which will write logs to console window.
     - TCP Sink - which is configured to Logstash (and eventually make it to elastic search and Kibana analytics).
     - HTTP SinK - an alternative to TCP Sink which sends logs to Logstash.
     - ElasticSearch - which will directly write logs to Elastic Search through which analytics are visible in Kibana.